Cath's Logo, MW Total Housing Starts Graph

 There is a similar effect for the trend filters, with new data effecting estimates for half the filter length.

-13. How do I choose between an additive or multiplicative model?
+14. How do I choose between additive and multiplicative models?

 There are two basic seasonal adjustment decomposition models.